Ulverston: Transport

-The town's several bus services include the X6 between Kendal and Barrow-in-Furness via Grange-over-Sands, the X12 to Coniston and Spark Bridge, and the 6A and 6 to Barrow-in-Furness.
+The town's several bus services are operated by Stagecoach.

 Local media

 Regional TV news comes from Salford-based BBC North West and ITV Granada.
 Television signals are received from the Winter Hill TV transmitter, and the Lancaster relay transmitter.

 Local radio stations are BBC Radio Cumbria, Heart North West, Smooth Lake District and community based radio stations Cando FM, and Bay Trust Radio.

 The town's local newspapers are The Westmorland Gazette and North West Evening Mail.

 Twin towns

 Ulverston is twinned with Albert in France.
 They meet alternately at Easter each year to play football for the Cyril Barker Shield.

 In July 2016 Ulverston, as the birthplace of the film comedian Stan Laurel, was officially twinned with Harlem, Georgia, United States, birthplace of Laurel's screen partner Oliver Hardy.

 Festivals

 The Dickensian Festival, held the final weekend of November, sees a range of Christmas stalls and attractions visit Ulverston.
 People often dress up for it in Victorian attire.

 The many festivals held at Ulverston include: